 - How is OpenStack evolving, and what impact will it have on VMware, Microsoft, and Citrix?

 - How is KVM evolving, and is it capturing more market share?
 What is the future for Xen?

 - Is Hyper-V gaining traction, and is Microsoft competing effectively with VMware?

 - What virtualization and software-defined solutions are moving into the firmware, hardware, software, and management layers, and what impact will those changes have on virtualization and cloud infrastructure?

 - How do containers intersect with and overlay on top of hypervisors and cloud system software?

 - What are the tie-in points between virtualization, containers, and cloud computing, and how can virtualization users prepare for cloud?

 - What is the market size and five-year forecast for virtualization, containers, and cloud system software?

 - How do next-generation, cloud native applications drive infrastructure software choices?

-Advanced Micro Devices, Inc., Amazon.com, Inc., CLEARCUBE TECHNOLOGY, INC., Canonical Group Limited, Cisco Systems, Inc., Citrix Systems GmbH, Dell Inc., Docker, Inc., EMC Corporation, Google Inc., Hewlett-Packard Company, IBM, Intel Corporation, Microsoft Corporation, Oracle Corporation, Parallels IP Holdings GmbH, Rackspace Hosting, Inc., Red Hat, Inc., Tripwire, Inc., VMware, Inc., Vizioncore, Inc., WYSE TECHNOLOGY INC., XSIGO SYSTEMS, INC.
+Advanced Micro Devices, Inc., Amazon.com, Inc., CLEARCUBE TECHNOLOGY, INC., Canonical Group Limited, Cisco Systems, Inc., Citrix Systems GmbH, Dell Inc., Docker, Inc., EMC Corporation, Google Inc., HP Inc., IBM, Intel Corporation, Microsoft Corporation, Oracle Corporation, Parallels IP Holdings GmbH, Rackspace Hosting, Inc., Red Hat, Inc., Tripwire, Inc., VMware, Inc., Vizioncore, Inc., WYSE TECHNOLOGY INC., XSIGO SYSTEMS, INC.